August 31, 2004: Apple launches the iMac G5, a distinctive, white plastic computer that looks a little like the world’s

 For all its advances, however, the iMac G5 also marked an important closure point.
 It was the final iMac to use a PowerPC processor (more specifically, a 1.8GHz PowerPC 970 (G5) processor).
-Apple announced the switch to Intel CPUs in June 2005.
+Apple announced its momentous switch to Intel CPUs in June 2005.

 In practical terms, this meant the iMac G5 was the last model capable of natively running Mac OS 9 (Classic) applications.

 It was also the last iMac to be easily upgradeable by an average user.
 Opening it up required the unscrewing of just three screws on its underside.
 Then the owner could lift off the entire back of the machine to access its innards.

 This process didn’t feel like it required an advanced engineering degree.
 Just about anybody could swap out the iMac G5’s hard drive, increase its RAM or simply clean its internal fans.